 - Two internships are required.
-A grade point average of 2.5 overall and 2.75 in Kinesiology courses must be maintained to apply.
+A grade point average of 2.75 overall must be maintained to apply.
 You must make a C or better in Exercise Physiology and Exercise Physiology Lab before taking any advanced physiology of exercise course.
 You must make a C or better in Advanced Exercise Physiology lecture and lab, Senior Adult Fitness Practicum, Exercise Testing and Prescription lecture and lab before enrolling in any internship.

 - The internship should be planned during the student’s junior year.
 A detailed outline of the internship should be reviewed and approved by Dr. Ben-Ezra.